shap0011/mtm6302-capstone-shap0011/README.md

     - Menu Font TW Cen MT Regular 23px
     - Copyright Font TW Cen MT Regular 18px
     - Logo text 48px

+# Capstone Project - Part 3

+- Create a part-3 branch from the part-2   branch
+- Switch to the part-3

+## Create a prototype of the web application using HTML, CSS, and JavaScript

+1. Following files have been added  to the prototype:
+    - HTML (index.html)
+    - CSS (style.css)
+    - JavaScript (script.js)
+2. Create the closely matched the mockup prototype:
+    - Create layout